nevir/lootability/src/README.md

 ## Unknown

 One thing that isn't clear is how to deal with loot rankings, randoms, etc.
-The GUI probably needs *another* plugin system for displaying derived scores, and ranking players based on them.
+The GUI probably needs *another* plugin system for displaying scores derived from points, and ranking players based on them.